jkarri/number-game/README.md

 # number-game
-Number game to engage students
+Number game to engage students and to get them thinking.